What is omnism?Question: "What is omnism? What is an omnist?"

 More importantly, religions make claims about the basis for human morality, our relationship to God, and our eternal destiny.
 Those are not subjects that we can simply shrug off or ignore for the sake of political correctness.

-Omnism, then, finds itself either irrelevant or ridiculous.
-To claim that all religions and all religious beliefs are actually true is blatantly irrational and self-defeating.
-Suggesting that there is some truth to all faiths is true, but so bland as to be pointless.
-The typical mid-range view of an omnist, in practice, is neither silly nor irrational; it is simply incorrect.
+The claim that all religions and all religious beliefs are actually true is an irrational and self-defeating position.
+Is there some truth to all faiths?
+Yes, but there are also deep-set, irreconcilable differences.
+The typical mid-range view of an omnist, in practice, is not irrational; it is simply incorrect.
 Not all religions lead to God, not all religions teach the truth, and not all religions are worthy of an equal level of respect, even in a secular setting.

 Whether referred to as omnism, declared with a “Coexist” bumper sticker, or stated as “all paths lead to God,” a simplistic view of pluralism is indefensible.
 While an omnist might mean well, there is no substance to his view, and it cannot be applied in any meaningful way.